International Development Studies

 The International Development Studies Interdisciplinary Graduate Program is a 12-credit program that exposes students to a variety of approaches and practices to international development.
 Students take a common course to learn theory, assumptions and values, applications, and the impact of development.
 Electives challenge students to examine development practices from disciplinary perspectives outside of their primary department and enhance problems solving and critical thinking skills.

-International Development Studies Faculty Travel Grant – Applicants must be Colorado State University faculty and associated with the International Development Studies Board.
+IDS Travel Grants for Faculty (fillable if downloaded) – Applicants must be Colorado State University faculty and associated with the International Development Studies Board.

-International Development Studies Student Travel Grant – Applicants must be a Colorado State University student and must be enrolled in the International Development Studies minor, graduate program, ANTH/IE 479, or ANTH/IE 679.
+IDS Travel Grants for Students (fillable if downloaded) – Applicants must be a Colorado State University student and must be enrolled in the International Development Studies minor, graduate program, ANTH/IE 479, or ANTH/IE 679.

 Faculty members interested in learning more about the International Development Studies Board should contact Karen Gardenier.